-The Southland/Murihiku Welcoming Plan aims to develop a sense of belonging for newcomers through a range of activities and projects that celebrate diversity, and encourage social, cultural and economic participation.
+The Southland Murihiku Welcoming Plan has been developed through collaboration with councils, iwi and the wider community and aims to develop a sense of belonging for newcomers through a range of activities and projects that celebrate diversity, and encourage social, cultural and economic participation.

 The Plan outlines and prioritises the actions and regional projects that will be carried out to help Southland become accredited as a “Welcoming Community” according to the New Zealand National Welcoming Communities Standard.

-- Partner with local organisations to collate key welcoming information into “welcome packs” for new arrivals;
+- The collation of key welcoming information into a “welcome pack” for new arrivals

-- Encourage an ongoing seminar series that provides cultural competency training to foster cultural knowledge between newcomers, local businesses, and the community.
+- The establishment of ongoing seminars that provide cultural competency training to foster cultural knowledge between newcomers, local businesses, and the community.

-- Develop and promote a “Welcoming Southland” brand.
+- The development of a “Welcoming Southland” brand.